Anti-Child, Anti-Wife "Family Film"

 Later, when bad guys corner our young non-heroes, Violet tells Dash, "Remember what mom said."
 This saves them because their mom had earlier spelled out a strategy they should pursue if they ever got cornered by bad guys: "Run."
 Had Violet simply told Dash to run, the audience might think teenagers have brains of their own.
 So Violet's dialogue is carefully crafted to remind viewers it was an adult who thought up the "run" strategy.

 These two super youths run from the bad guys.
 None of the bad guys has super powers, so egalitarian viewers might think the youths would have an advantage.
 But in an ageist movie, youths can never best adults regardless of the demands of logic.

 We get a fight scene between Dash and a bad guy.
 Dash uses his super speed to duck the bad guy's punches, but the fight ends when the bad guy still manages to sock Dash in the face.
 (And this is a bad guy so incompetent he manages to kill himself an instant later by accident!)

 Then we see Violet use her invisibility while fighting another bad guy.
-This bad guy, too, lacks super powers; but being an adult, he floors Violet easily.
+This bad guy, too, lacks super powers; but being an adult, he floors the invisible girl easily.

 This is followed by yet another fight scene in which Dash, still using his super speed, ducks only a few punches before once again getting punched in the head hard enough to send him flying back several feet.